nebulastream/nebulastream/docs/design/20240723_refactoring_configurations.md

 The current implementation of configuration in NES is very ambiguous.
 In general, we define the following problems:

-P1: Existing configurations include partially implemented/non-implemented features.
+**P1:** Existing configurations include partially implemented/non-implemented features.
 For instance, enableMonitoring, nodeSpatialType, numberOfBuffersPerEpoch, etc.

-P2: Different methods to create different configurations.
-For instance, to create a physicalSource configuration (a WrapOption type), we use PhysicalSourceFactoryPlugin and PhysicalSourceTypeFactory.
-To create locationCoordinates (also a WrapOption), we only use GeoLocationFactory.

-P3: Different places to define new configuration names.
-Specifically, most config names are defined in ConfigurationNames.hpp.
-However, some names are defined in WorkerConfigurationKeys.hpp and WorkerPropertyKeys.hpp.
+**P2:** Cumbersome architecture that supports ambiguous methods (e.g. setValue() and overloaded "=" operator, equals() and overloaded == operator), ambiguous classes (e.g. ConfigurationOption partially repeats functionality of TypedBaseOption) and an outdated file (ConfigurationsNames.hpp) that should contain all possible system configurations, however some are missing.

+**P3:** Existing architecture of configurations include the following hierarchy:

+flowchart TD
+A[BaseOption ] --> B
+A --> C
+B[TypedOption<T>] -->  E[ScalarOption<T>]
+B[TypedOption<T>] -->  F[EnumOption<T>]
+B[TypedOption<T>] -->  G[WrapOption<T, Factory>]
+C[SequenceOption<T>]

+This hierarchy implements the parsing functionality that is not intuitive.
+This results in developers interpreting it differently (e.g. WrapOption requires a factory to create a composite type, that resulted in PhysicalSourceFactoryPluging and PhysicalSourceTypeFactory)

-P4: Most of the configurations are not tested.
+**P4:** Most of the configurations are not tested.

-P5: Unstructured module.
+**P5:** Unstructured module.
 The module's structure includes subdirectories: worker, coordinator, enums and validation on the same level.
 Logically, these subdirectories should not be on the same granularity as they are semantically different.
 What is worse is that enums are not the only complex type of configuration.
 We have WrapOption configurations, where each type requires a factory, but they are split between worker and coordinator subdirectories.

 # Goals

-G1: Remove irrelevant configurations.
+**G1:** Remove irrelevant configurations (P1).

-G2: Create documentation on a common way to create a configuration option of a non-primitive type.

-G3: Move all configuration names to ConfigurationNames.hpp.
+**G2:** Introduce intuitive configuration architecture (P2 and P5).

+**G3:** Support intuitive creation of new configuration options (P3).

-G4: Make sure all the configuration options that are left are tested.
+**G4:** Make sure all the configuration options that are left are tested (P4).

-G5: Create a new module structure.

 # Non-Goals